 - 8.3.15.
-To manage commercial activity relating to sports fish and game in ways that avoid or minimise adverse effects on angling and hunting and ensures a reasonable contribution to fish and game management costs. - 8.3.16.
+To manage commercial activity relating to sports fish and game in ways that avoid or minimise adverse effects on angling and hunting and ensures a reasonable contribution to fish and game management costs.
+Commercial uses include:

+- a) angling and hunting guiding

+- b) angling and hunting competitions

+- c) sports fish displays

+- d) hunting and game preserves.

+- 8.3.16.
+Oppose the establishment of fish farms licenced under the Fish Farming Regulations 1983 where fish-out ponds are proposed as a primary activity.

+- 8.3.17.
 To clearly define Council's jurisdiction over sports fish and game resources where commercial interests encroach on the interests of anglers and hunters.